 - Edit and revise

-Breaking down the project into smaller parts makes it easier to put into perspective and set a realistic timeline.
+Breaking down the project into smaller parts makes it easier to put into perspective and set a realistic timeline with prioritization 101.

 - Research article topic = 30 minutes